 Our website Propel is unique: it sets out exactly what support and provision almost every university in the UK provides for care leavers.
-In 2017 the number of participating universities rose to a fantastic 95% and almost 12,000 people visited the website, meaning that many more care leavers are encouraged and inspired to go into higher education and able to make informed decisions about what and where to study.
+Last year 95% of universities participated in Propel.
+Together, we're helping more care leavers go into higher education and make informed decisions about what and where to study.

-In 2017 we developed eight new training and workshop packages for care professionals and young people, designed to spread knowledge and insights and develop skills so that life chances for young people from care can be improved.
+Over 342 professionals benefited from our suite of training sessions, designed to spread knowledge and insights and develop skills so that life chances for young people from care can be improved.

 Become has acted as secretariat for the all-party parliamentary group for looked-after children and care leavers since it started in 1998.
 In 2018-19, we enabled 120 care-experienced young people to share their views and experiences with MPs and members of the House of Lords as well as 205 care professionals and foster carers.